The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 1) Temperature

-We all know what temperature is.
+We have all experienced temperature in some form.
 When discussing the weather, this will probably be one of the first topics that come up.
-It is because we are so sensitive to temperature and quickly become aware of feeling cold or hot.
+This is because we are so sensitive to temperature and quickly become aware of feeling cold or hot.

 We know what it feels like, but what exactly is temperature?

 In more practical terms, it means that the particles in the air move or vibrate at a certain speed, which creates kinetic energy.
-When the particles start to move/rotate around faster, temperature increases.
+When the particles start to move faster, the temperature increases.
 When the particles begin to slow down, the temperature also starts to decrease.

 Instrument For Measuring Temperature

 The thermometer is the instrument used to measure temperature.
-They come in all shapes and sizes and date all the way back to 1714.
-The mercury, bimetal, and digital thermometer are the 3 most commonly used instruments for measuring ambient temperature.
+It comes in all shapes and sizes and dates all the way back to 1714.
+Mercury, bimetal, and digital thermometers are the three most commonly used instruments for measuring ambient temperature.

-If you want to learn more, you can get more detailed information about the different thermometers and how they work in the following article.
+If you want to learn more, you can find detailed information about the different thermometers and how they work in the following article.

 2) Air Pressure